firebase/firebase-js-sdk/CONTRIBUTING.md

 If any pages are added or removed by your change (by adding or removing a class or interface), the [js/toc.yaml](scripts/docgen/content-sources/js/toc.yaml) and/or [node/toc.yaml](scripts/docgen/content-sources/node/toc.yaml) need to be modified to reflect this.

+# Formatting Code
+A Formatting Check CI failure in your PR indicates that the code does not follow the repo's formatting guidelines.
+In your local build environment, please run the code formatting tool locally by executing the command $ yarn format.
+Once the code is formatted, commit the changes and push your branch.
+The push should cause the CI to re-check your PR's changes.

 ### Generating Documentation HTML Files

+If the Doc Change Check fails in your PR, it indicates that the documentation has not been generated correctly for the changes.
+In your local build environment, please run $ yarn docgen devsite to generate the documentation locally.
+Once the documentation has been generated, commit the changes and push your branch.
+The push should cause the CI to re-check your PR's changes.

 In order to generate the HTML documentation files locally, go to the root of this repo, and run: